Bill Graham (promoter): Fillmore Auditorium (December 10, 1965 – July 4, 1968)

 Graham moved from New York to San Francisco in the early 1960s to be closer to his sister Rita.
 He was invited to attend a free concert in Golden Gate Park, produced by Chet Helms and the Diggers, where he made contact with the San Francisco Mime Troupe, a radical theater group.
 After Mime Troupe leader R. G. Davis was arrested on obscenity charges during an outdoor performance, Graham organized a benefit concert to cover the troupe's legal fees.
 The concert was a success and Graham saw a business opportunity.

 Graham began promoting more concerts with Chet Helms and Family Dog projects, which provided a vital function of the 1960s, promoting concerts that provided a social meeting place to network, where many ideologies were given a forum, sometimes even on stage, such as peace movements, civil rights, farm workers and others.
 Most of his shows were performed at rented venues, and Graham saw a need for more permanent locations of his own.

 Charles Sullivan was a mid-20th-century entrepreneur and businessman in San Francisco who owned the master lease on the Fillmore Auditorium.
 Graham approached Sullivan to put on the Second Mime Troupe appeals concert at the Fillmore Auditorium on December 10, 1965, using Sullivan's dance hall permit for the show.
 Graham later secured a contract from Sullivan for the open dates at the Fillmore Auditorium in 1966.
-Graham credits Sullivan with giving him his break in the music concert hall business.

 The Fillmore trademark and franchise has defined music promotion in the United States for the last 50 years.
 From 2003 to 2013 auxiliary writers of the times surrounding the 1960s, and Graham family lawsuits, tell the narrative of the Fillmore phenomena and how the Black community there was disenfranchised.
 The best way to set the historic record straight concerning Charles Sullivan and Bill Graham is to review what Graham left in his own words.
 Historically the first time Graham mentioned Charles Sullivan, in print, was in a Bay Area Music article from 1988:

 Although Graham acknowledged Sullivan's part he historically has never revealed how he got the lease to the Fillmore Auditorium and how and when he trademarked the Fillmore brand, which by all historical accounts belonged to Sullivan.
 In a handbill from Graham's first show at the Fillmore Auditorium, "The Mime Troupe is holding another appeal party Friday night, December 10th, at the Fillmore Auditorium", Bill Graham gives a general impression of the Fillmore neighborhood: